Moving to La Romana, the Dominican Republic

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in La Romana, Dominican Republic, you can start by researching online on websites such as Airbnb, Booking.com, and local real estate websites like Point2Homes and SuperCasas.
 These websites will provide you with various options, including apartments, houses, and vacation rentals.
 You can filter your search based on your preferences, such as budget, location, and amenities.
 Another option is to join local Facebook groups or online forums where people share information about available rentals and real estate in La Romana.
 You can post your requirements and get recommendations from locals or expats living in the area.
 You can also visit La Romana and explore the neighborhoods in person.
 This will give you a better understanding of the area and help you find a place that suits your needs.
 While exploring, look for "Se Alquila" or "For Rent" signs on properties and contact the phone number provided.
 Additionally, you can consult with local real estate agents who have knowledge of the area and available properties.
 They can help you find a suitable place based on your preferences and budget.
 Make sure to ask for recommendations from friends, colleagues, or online communities to find a reliable agent.
-Lastly, consider talking to locals, such as neighbors, shopkeepers, or taxi drivers, as they may have valuable information about available rentals or properties for sale in the area," remarked one expat in La Romana, the Dominican Republic.
+Lastly, consider talking to locals, such as neighbors, shopkeepers, or taxi drivers, as they may have valuable information about available rentals or properties for sale in the area," said one expat who made the move to La Romana.

 What is a typical expat home or apartment like in La Romana?

 "A typical expat home or apartment in La Romana, Dominican Republic, is likely to be located in a safe and secure neighborhood, often within gated communities or residential complexes.
 These homes are usually spacious, featuring multiple bedrooms, bathrooms, and living areas.
 They are often fully furnished with modern amenities such as air conditioning, Wi-Fi, and cable TV.
 Many expat homes also come with a fully equipped kitchen, laundry facilities, and outdoor spaces like balconies, terraces, or gardens.
 Some properties may even have access to shared facilities like swimming pools, gyms, and playgrounds.
-The homes are often situated close to essential services, such as supermarkets, restaurants, and healthcare facilities, as well as popular tourist attractions and recreational areas," remarked one expat who made the move to La Romana.
+The homes are often situated close to essential services, such as supermarkets, restaurants, and healthcare facilities, as well as popular tourist attractions and recreational areas," said one expat who made the move to La Romana.

 What is the average cost of housing in La Romana?